tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 `[QQQ: LV believes OSM has no visual identity guidelines, or equivalent document on use of the mark.
 Please let me know if otherwise.]`

-This section applies to all uses of the OSM marks, regardless of why you are allowed to use the marks.
+Whenever you use the OSM marks, regardless of why you are allowed to use the marks, you must comply with the requirements in this section.

-Whenever you use the OSM marks, note the following:

 ### 2.1.
 Proper form